 Sanitation, Solid Waste, and Recycling Services

-*COVID-19 NOTICES AND CANCELLATIONS
+*COVID-19 NOTICES AND PROCEDURAL CHANGES

 ROCK RIVER DISPOSAL IS REQUIRING UNTIL FURTHER NOTICE THAT RESIDENTS BAG ALL GARBAGE BEFORE PLACING IN CANS OR TOTES TO MINIMIZE THE CHANCE OF EXPOSING COLLECTION STAFF.
 RECYCLING CAN REMAIN LOOSE BUT MUST BE PLACED IN A DEDICATED RECYCLING BIN OR TOTE.
 ANY LOOSE ITEMS LEFT OUTSIDE OF CANS WILL NOT BE COLLECTED.
 PLEASE CONTACT ROCK RIVER DISPOSAL DIRECT WITH QUESTIONS OR COMMENTS AT 815-965-2489.